zhannasan/sirh-gestion-personnel/README.md

 # sirh-gestion-personnel
-I forgot the .gitignore ...
+I forgot to validate the Departement class in lister and editer